Divan (architecture)

-Dīwān-e-Ām
+Diwan-i-Am

-The Dīwān-e-Ām (Persian ديوان عام), also Divan-i-Aam, was the court's Hall of Public Audience, where the ruler held mass audience.
+A Diwan-i-Am (ديوان عام) was a court's Hall of Public Audience, where the ruler held a mass audience.
 He would sit on his throne facing petitioners.
-His minister would assemble the petitions and refer them to the Dīwān-e-Khās for private audience.
+His minister would assemble the petitions and refer them to the Diwan-i-Khas for private audience.
 It was made by Shah Jahan.

-Dīwān-e-Khās
+Diwan-i-Khas

-The Dīwān-e-Khās (Persian: ديوان خاص) was the court's Hall of Private Audience, smaller than the Dīwān-e-Ām.
+A Diwan-i-Khas (ديوان خاص) was a court's Hall of Private Audience, smaller than the Diwan-i-Am.
 Here envoys and other honoured guests were granted a personal audience with the ruler.
-At Agra, the Dīwān-i-Khās is a small marble structure near the Dīwān-e-Ām.
+At Agra, the Diwan-i-Khas is a small marble structure near the Diwan-i-Am.
 It is inside a red fort.
 It was the most ornamental building built by Shahjhan.
 It was decorated by gems and gold silver linings.
 A channel built by marble in which water flows justifies its exceptional beauty.
 On one of its walls this verse in Persian language is written: